 How will I find out what volunteer opportunities are available?

 Check the City web site as volunteer opportunities will be constantly updated and seasonal special events and projects will be added.
-Flyers with volunteer opportunities are also posted in all City facilities and in select local businesses.
+Volunteer opportunities are also posted in the monthly Moraine Messenger and at the Municipal Building, Gerhardt Civic Center and the Payne Recreation Center.

 Can I specify the department in which I would like to volunteer?